 Why Puppies Whine

-Meet Basic Needs
+Meeting Basic Needs

 Before tackling puppy whining in crate at night, double-check the essentials.
 A thirsty, hyper pup can out-howl any training plan.

-Potty math
+Potty Math

 Remember this shortcut: Months of age = hours of bladder control + 1.
 A three-month-old pup needs a break about every four hours.
 Nights stretch a hair longer, but set at least one alarm so whining doesn’t become the potty bell.

-Food timing
+Food Timing

 - Open-door discovery.
 Toss treats inside the crate all day long.
 Let curiosity, not force, lead the way.